 We are coming here with two CANYON INFLITE CF SLX 9.0 PRO RACE.
 Bicycles, which price is proportional to the length of the name.
 You can discuss for a long time what the sense they have, but I will prove to you that they are the best choice here.
 People interested in the equipment are invited to view the specifications of these rockets HERE.

-What to do as it rains?
+What to do when its raining?

 Well, when it rains, nothing can be done.
 You can go to a large shopping gallery in Ponta Delgada and watch exhibitions, or eat in restaurants.
 The main advantage of the island is nature and it comes here for her.
 How it is pouring, or walking is not pleasant, or nothing can be seen.
 Rain often accompanies the wind, which takes away any hopes.